Fractional conformal Laplacians and fractional Yamabe problems: Weighted Sobolev trace inequalities

 This is a small computation that can be found in Lemma 3.5 of \cite{Lee-Parker}.
 Then, from \eqref{transplant1}, fixing $\epsilon$ small and then $\mu$ small, we can get that

 which implies

 \end{proof}

-We end this section by remarking that, although most of the results mentioned here were already known in different contexts, it is certainly very interesting to put all the analysis and geometry together in the context of conformal fractional Laplacians and the associated $\gamma$-Yamabe problems in such a way analogous to what have been done in the subject of Yamabe problem, which becomes fundamental to the development of geometric analysis.
+We end this section by remarking that, although most of the results mentioned here were already known in different contexts, it is certainly very interesting to put all the analysis and geometry together in the context of conformal fractional Laplacians and the associated $\gamma$-Yamabe problems in a way that is analogous to what has been done on the subject of the Yamabe problem, which becomes fundamental to the development of geometric analysis.